tarof429/stuckathome/aws_certified_solutions_architect/README.md

 - If your LoB application receives weekly bursts of traffic and must scale for short periods, and you need the most cost-effective solution for this, use reserved instances for the minimum required workload and then use spot instances for the bursts in traffic.

-- If you have an instance that needs a static public IP address, that needs to be remapped to another instance in case of instance failure, attach an elastic IP address to the EC2 instance.
+- If you have an instance that needs a static public IP address that needs to be remapped to another instance in case of instance failure, attach an elastic IP address to the EC2 instance.
 Ramap the address as needed.

-- You have a fleet of Amazon EC2 instances that run in private subnets across mutlple AZs, then deploy a NAT gateway so that they can reach the Internet.
+- If you have a fleet of Amazon EC2 instances that run in private subnets across mutlple AZs, then deploy a NAT gateway so that they can reach the Internet.

-- If you have an application that uses several EC2 instances, and you want to eliminate the risk of correlated hardware failures, then launch the instances in a spread placement group.
+- If you have an application that uses several EC2 instances and you want to eliminate the risk of correlated hardware failures, then launch the instances in a spread placement group.

-- If your application requires enhanced network capabilities, choose an instance type supports enhanced networking and ensure the ENA module is installed and ENA support is enabled
+- If your application requires enhanced network capabilities, choose an instance type that supports enhanced networking and ensure the ENA module is installed and ENA support is enabled.

 - If your instance needs close to bare metal performance, EFA, and high performance networking, use an AWS nitro instance type.